drodriguezSRL/space-robotics-index/README.md

 # Space Robotics Paper Index
-This repository lists papers on space robotics presented at major Robotics and Computer Vision conferences.
+This repository lists papers on space robotics presented at major robotics and computer Vision conferences.

 ## International Conference on Robotics & Automation (ICRA)